ch-pavan/hell-lord/README.md

-- 👋 Hi, I’m @hell-lord
+- 👋 Hi, I’m Pavan.
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and have experience in Web Development and Machine Learning.
 - 📫 How to reach me chpavan2003@gmail.com

 <!---